IBM/appconfiguration-react-client-sdk/README.md

 Instrument your web applications with App Configuration React Client SDK, and use the App Configuration dashboard, CLI or API to define feature flags or properties, organized into collections and targeted to segments.
 Toggle feature flag states in the cloud to activate or deactivate features in your application or environment, when required.
+Run experiments and measure the effect of feature flags on end users by tracking custom metrics.
 You can also manage the properties for distributed applications centrally.

 ## Compatibility
 The SDK is compatible with React version 16.8.0 and higher.
 This SDK builds on App Configuration JavaScript Client SDK to provide a better integration for use in React applications.
 As a result, much of the App Configuration JavaScript Client SDK functionality is also available for the React Client SDK to use.
 Read more about App Configuration JavaScript Client SDK [from here](https://github.com/IBM/appconfiguration-js-client-sdk#readme).